 Occupying around 6.5 million square metres, Volkswagen’s North German headquarters at Wölfsburg is one of the biggest and most advanced car factories in the world.

-Over the years it has become known for raising the bar in vehicle manufacturing, in terms of quality, efficiency and productivity, and every day up to 3,500 Golfs, Tourans and Tiguans roll off the Wölfsburg production line.
+Over the years it has become known for raising the bar in vehicle manufacturing in terms of quality, efficiency and productivity.
+Every day, up to 3,500 Golfs, Tourans and Tiguans roll off the Wölfsburg production line.
 Since it began manufacturing cars in the 1930s, the plant has seen more than 45 million vehicles leave its premises.

 Volkswagen production takes place at a variety of different manufacturing plants around the world, but Wölfsburg is where it all started.
 It now boasts the largest state-of-the-art paint shop in Europe, while the press shop processes a remarkable 1,500 tonnes of sheet metal every day.